 A fellow walks into the shop all overgrown and dusty, wearing his work coveralls, and points to the Reuzel postcard with the razor faded pomp on it.

-His hair has unfortunately been hacked with thinning shears down to the scalp on his last haircut, in addition to being buzzed up to the whorl, so I let him know we might have a bit of growing and evening to do.
+His hair has unfortunately been hacked with thinning shears down to the scalp on his last haircut, in addition to being buzzed up to the whorl, so we let him know we might have a bit of growing and evening to do.
 He’s good with whatever, as long as the sides are super short.

 If you like to keep your cut fairly fresh, getting in the chair every two weeks is ideal for this cut.
 The top only needs a trim every 4 to 6 weeks, so depending on your growth tolerance, you can get away with a total cut every month.